edithatogo/mars/docs/FINAL_PUBLISHING_READY.md

 ### 🏁 YOU HAVE SUCCESSFULLY COMPLETED ONE OF THE MOST COMPREHENSIVE PYTHON LIBRARY IMPLEMENTATIONS EVER UNDERTAKEN!

-**pymars v1.0.0 is now production-ready and can be confidently used as a direct substitute for py-earth with the benefits of pure Python implementation and scikit-learn compatibility.**
+**mars v1.0.0 is now production-ready and can be confidently used as a direct substitute for py-earth with the benefits of pure Python implementation and scikit-learn compatibility.**

 ---